jeremymv2/env_pinning/README.md

 or Base Cookbook unless they are intended to be internal to your organization and will never be distributed to the Chef Community Site.

-Every Application cookbook should live in it's own version control repository.
+Every Application cookbook should live in its own version control repository.

 ## The Wrapper Cookbook